yiren-jian/CoT-RNA-Transfer/README.md

 The outputs are saved as `outputs/dist.txt` and `outputs/pred.txt`.

-## Training Our RNA Transfer Model
+## Training our transfer learning model
 The training scripts will be released soon.
 - [x] `preprocess_msa.py`
 - [x] `preprocess_feat.py`